Anemy/svgurt/README.md

 Svgurt can then be used from the command line or programmatically as a module.

-### Programatically
+### Using Svgurt Programatically

-Use Svgurt Programatically with node js or js on the client.
+Svgurt can be used in node js or clientside.

 ES5 module: